hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 layout: shared/narrow
 published: false
 title: "Setting up a basic service worker"
 description: "This section describes the most basic service worker possible.
 It shows you how a client gets, or registers, a service worker.
 It shows you how a service worker prepares to act as a proxy for its clients.
 Both subjects have more depth than is shown in this section.
-It's not intended to be comprehensive; It's intended to give you a basic foundation on which to build service worker knowledge."
+It's not intended to be comprehensive; it's intended to give you a basic foundation on which to build service worker knowledge."
 authors:
   - josephmedley
 published_on: 2015-10-01